 The Website contained listing information and photographs from the MRIS database.
 The Website Operator had not obtained a license or permission from MRIS for the posting of this information on the Website.
 When MRIS requested removal of this information, the Website Operator offered to enter into a licensing agreement with MRIS but did not stop its practice of using MRIS’s information.

 MRIS rejected this offer and filed a lawsuit alleging copyright infringement and other claims arising from the alleged copyright infringement.
 The trial court entered a preliminary injunction barring the Website Operator from using MRIS’s copyrighted photographs.
 The Website Operator brought a counterclaim against MRIS and NAR, which the trial court dismissed entirely but allowed the Website to file a new complaint on some of the allegations (which it has done).
-Click here to read about the dismissal of the counterclaim.
 The Website appealed the trial court’s entry of an injunction prohibiting its use of MRIS’s photographs.

 The United States Court of Appeals for the Fourth Circuit upheld the trial court’s injunction.
 The Website Operator made two arguments for why MRIS could not claim copyright protection for the photographs on the Website and thus was not entitled to an injunction: first, when MRIS had registered its copyright for its database, it had failed to properly register each individual author of the photographs; and second, MRIS does not possess copyright interests in the photographs because its electronic agreement with its subscribers failed to transfer those rights.
 Before reviewing the Website Operator’s arguments, the court noted that the Website Operator was not questioning the ability of MRIS to copyright its database and if the Website Operator had raised this argument, the court stated it would have rejected this argument.